PicksPeng/SimuQ/docs/getting-started/compilation.md

 ## Install dependencies

-To enable QuTiP providers, we need to install [QuTiP](https://qutip.org/) first.
-This can be easily done by running
+To enable QuTiP providers, we need to install the related dependencies by

 ```bash
 pip install simuq[qutip]